gotouerina/Genesurvey_snakemake/README.md

 the snakemake of the survey

-usage:snakemake -s _.py -j number
+usage : snakemake -s _.py -j number